CenPC434/cius-extension-xml/doc/CIUS Metadata and Data.md

 1. CEF Website
 1. CEN TC 434 Deliverable: CIUS Methodology
-1. Existing aproaches for machine readable CIUS from DE and AT
+1. Existing approaches for machine readable CIUS from DE and AT

 |Semantic|CEF|CEN|DE/AT|